-Born in Jordan and educated in the United States, Tanya Habjouqa resides in East Jerusalem and is a member of NOOR.
-A photographer, artist, and educator—her work stems from long-term investments and collaborative methodology, blending ethnographic research and investigative reportage.
+Born in Jordan and educated in the United States, NOOR member Tanya Habjouqa now resides in East Jerusalem.
+A photographer, artist, and educator — her work stems from long-term investments and collaborative methodology, blending ethnographic research and investigative reportage.
 Examining details of conflict in the Middle East, Habjouqa addresses the presentation of these conversations by western media outlets.

 In recent years, her projects have been commended by the likes of TIME, Smithsonian and World Press Photo.
 Habjouqa is known for producing sensitive work underscored by the absurd.